How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 How do I find out if my rate increase was actually approved by my state?

 Rate filings are public records in most states.
-Visit your state Department of Insurance website and search the rate filing database — most use the SERFF (System for Electronic Rate and Form Filing) system — to look up your insurer's filings by company name and line of business.
-You can verify the approved rate change percentage and the effective date to confirm your renewal matches what was filed.
+Visit the SERFF Filing Access portal (portals.naic.org/serff-filing-access) or your state's Department of Insurance website and search by insurer name and line of business.
+You can verify the approved rate change percentage and effective date to confirm your renewal matches what was filed.
+If the numbers don't match, that's grounds for a formal complaint.
+Learning more about state-by-state insurance regulation can help you navigate your specific state's process.

 Why do car insurance rates go up even when I haven't filed any claims?

 Insurance rates are set based on pooled risk across thousands of policyholders, not just your individual record.
 When repair costs, medical bills, litigation costs, or weather-related losses rise across your insurer's book of business or your region, those costs are spread across all policyholders — including drivers with clean records.
-Understanding what affects your car insurance rates beyond your driving record can help you anticipate and respond to these systemic increases.
+National premiums declined roughly 6% in 2025 after two years of double-digit increases, but 25% tariffs on imported auto parts effective May 2025 are already pushing parts inflation up 6.6% year-over-year, with projected premium impacts of 3–7% in the hardest-hit markets through 2026.
+Understanding what affects your car insurance rates beyond your driving record helps you anticipate and respond to systemic increases.

 How long does it take for a rate increase to be approved?